xregistry/spec/core/spec.md

 - if `latestVersionId` is present but its value does not match any Version (after the delete operation is completed) then an error MUST be generated and the entire delete MUST be rejected
-- if the latest Verison of a Resource is being deleted but `latestVersionId` was not specified, then the following rules apply:
+- if the latest Version of a Resource is being deleted but `latestVersionId` was not specified, then the following rules apply:
   - the server SHOULD choose the most recently create Version as the latest Version